Which Of The Following Is An Example Of Fiscal Policy

 6. Support for Small Businesses

 Small businesses are a vital part of the economy, creating jobs and driving innovation.
-Governments can provide support to small businesses through various measures, such as tax breaks, loans, and grants.
+Now, governments can provide support to small businesses through various measures, such as tax breaks, loans, and grants.
 This helps small businesses to grow, expand, and create new jobs.

 • Example: To support small businesses during an economic downturn, the government offers tax breaks and low-interest loans.
 This helps small businesses to manage their cash flow, invest in new equipment, and hire more workers.
 The support for small businesses helps to stabilize the economy and prevent widespread job losses.